1st golf outing for Biden during US Virgin Islands vacation

 After marking Christmas at the White House, Biden arrived in St. Croix late Tuesday to spend time with family between holidays and to celebrate a new year.

-Besides his grandson, Biden was accompanied on his vacation by his wife, Jill; daughter Ashley and her husband, Howard Krein; and granddaughter Natalie, who is Hunter’s sister.
+Besides his grandson and wife, Biden was accompanied on his vacation by his daughter Ashley and her husband, Howard Krein; and granddaughter Natalie, who is Hunter’s sister.

 The president was scheduled to return to the White House on Jan.
 2.